-Today's explorations include the peaceful Yu Garden, the atmospheric alleys of the old town and a visit to the Silk Factory.
-Sightseeing involves a full day of touring around the centre of the city with 3-4 hours on foot.
+Today's explorations start with the peaceful Yu Garden, a stroll through the atmospheric alleys of the old town, visit a silk mill, and take in sweeping views of Shanghai's stunning skyline from the iconic Jin Mao Tower.

+Sightseeing today involves a full day of touring around the centre of the city with 3-4 hours on foot.

-Later, cruise on the mighty Huangpu River for stunning night vistas, before dining tonight on traditional Shanghainese cuisine.
+Later, cruise on the mighty Huangpu River before dining on traditional Shanghainese cuisine.

-Old Town and Yu Gardens - The old town of Shanghai, where cobbled streets are lined with traditional shops selling herbal medicines, handicrafts, Chinese tea and a variety of tantalising snacks is the original centre of Shanghai and for decades was the seat of Chinese authority in Shanghai.
-The Yu Gardens is one of the most perfect examples of Chinese garden style.
-Built by the Ming-era governor, Pan Yunduan, as a retirement gift for his father, the Yu Gardens is home to exquisite jade rock, goldfish-filled ponds and stunning, tranquil pavilions.
+Old Town and Yu Gardens - The old town of Shanghai, where cobbled streets are lined with traditional shops selling herbal medicines, handicrafts, Chinese tea and a variety of tantalising snacks, is the original centre of Shanghai and for decades was the seat of Chinese authority in Shanghai.
+The Yu Gardens is seen as one of the most perfect examples of Chinese garden style.
+Built by the Ming-era governor, Pan Yunduan, as a retirement gift for his father, the Yu Gardens is home to exquisite jade rock, koi-filled ponds and stunning, tranquil pavilions.

-Silk Factory - The Silk Factory is an educational journey through the production of silk, one of China's most famous and luxurious materials.
+Silk Mill - An educational journey through the production of silk, one of China's most famous and luxurious materials.
 Learn about the use of silkworms and silk moths in its production; the manufacturing process; as well as silk's journey along the Silk Road which brought this product across Asia and Europe.